ZhipengCai/Demo---Practical-optimal-registration-of-terrestrial-LiDAR-scan-pairs/README.md

 -------
 1. Clone this repository.

-2. Open the command window and enter the root directory of this repository.
+2. Open the terminal and enter the root directory of this repository.

 3. Type "mkdir build && cd build && cmake .. && make"